Home

 Bring with you what you will need for the weekend.
 The nearest convenience store and gas station is about 25 minutes away, and the grocery store is about 35 minutes away.

 There is a large stone patio with picnic tables, and a stone fire ring for evening camp fires.
 For safety, we do not allow open flame in the homestead or on the porch.
+So no candles, oil lamps, portable propane lanterns, or other sources of fire.
+Only the wood stove, the installed propane stove, and the installed propane lanterns are allowed.
+You may want to bring an extra head lamp or a battery-powered camp lantern.

 We do not charge for staying at the homestead, but we do appreciate your assistance in keeping it neat, clean, and well-maintained.
-Donations of large trash bags and toilet paper are always useful and appreciated, and you might really be happier if you bring them!
+Donations of large heavy-duty trash bags and toilet paper are always useful and appreciated, and you might really be happier if you bring them!

 Thanks!